plexiti/the-job-announcement/README.md

 In order to be in a position to play with the showcase yourself you will need to do the following steps:

-1. Request a trial version of camunda fox ee platform by filling up [this form]().
+1. Request a trial version of camunda fox EE platform by filling up [this form](http://www.camunda.com/fox/trial/?).

-# Technologies Used

-* A user interface implemented with [JavaServer Faces 2.1+Facelets](http://javaserverfaces.java.net/) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/) with a customized version provided by [Bootswatch](http://bootswatch.com/).

 # Credits